aws-samples/aws-modernization-with-akuity/content/3_ModuleThree/_index.md

 ---
-title: "Partner Setup" # MODIFY THIS TITLE IF APPLICABLE
+title: "Promote with Kargo" # MODIFY THIS TITLE IF APPLICABLE
 chapter: true
 weight: 3
 ---